Limiting Wildfire Risk Through Land-Use Controls

 Molly Mowery, AICP

-Molly Mowery, AICP is Executive Director and co-founder of the non-profit organization Community Wildfire Planning Center and founder of Wildfire Planning International.
-As a certified planner with 20 years of experience, Ms. Mowery focuses on integrating wildfire hazard and resiliency with land use planning practices.
-She has authored, presented, and taught on land use planning and wildfire topics across the U.S. and internationally, including serving as lead author of APA’s PAS Report Planning the Wildland-Urban Interface (WUI), providing technical expertise on Canada’s National Guide for Wildland-Urban interface Fires, and developing and teaching WUI planning courses for the Federal Emergency Management Agency and the California Department of Forestry and Fire Protection.
-Ms. Mowery currently serves as chair of the APA’s Hazard Mitigation and Disaster Recovery Division.
-She earned a Bachelor of Arts from Naropa University (Boulder, CO) and a Master in City Planning from the Massachusetts Institute of Technology (Cambridge, MA).
+Molly Mowery, AICP is Executive Director of the Community Wildfire Planning Center and founder of Wildfire Planning International.
+As a professional land use planner with 20 years of experience, Ms. Mowery focuses on integrating wildfire hazard and resiliency with planning practices.
+She has authored, presented, and taught on planning and wildfire topics across the U.S. and internationally.
+Ms. Mowery also serves as chair of the American Planning Association’s Hazard Mitigation and Disaster Recovery Division.
+She earned a Bachelor of Arts degree from Naropa University and a Master in City Planning from the Massachusetts Institute of Technology.

 Paul Anthony is a Principal Planner with the Town of Jackson WY.
 He has over 20 years of diverse land use experience in local government, private consulting, and nonprofits.
 He has helped communities throughout the West adopt new zoning codes with a focus on sustainability, land use law, urban design, and public engagement.
 Mr. Anthony has an undergraduate degree from the University of Notre Dame, a Masters in Urban and Environmental Planning from the University of Virginia, and a law degree from Lewis and Clark Law School.